ayoubElhoucine/BottomSheetUI-iOS/README.md

 ```

 ## Usage
-First you need to import the package
+* Import the package
 ```swift
 import BottomSheetUI
 ```
-To show a buttom sheet it's very simple, you only need to call a view extension
+* To show a buttom sheet it's very simple, you only need to call a view extension
 ```swift
 .asBottomSheetUI(
     show: $showDialog, // a state or published bool variable to show and dissmiss the dialog